 King’s College London Endorsement Process

 There are two application windows per year, and no applications will be accepted outside of these dates.
 The next application windows are as follows:

 The endorsement process is designed for the Entrepreneurship Institute to determine if your business proposal is innovative, viable and scalable as per the government criteria for this visa route.

-You can view the questions that are included on the application form here.
+You can view the questions that are included on the application form in advance here.

 You may also supply a business plan to support your application that is no longer than 6 pages (size 12 font, single spaced) and email this in to firstname.lastname@example.org.
 Documents that exceed this limit will not be considered.

 PLEASE NOTE: we may share your application with third parties in the cases where technical expertise is required to assess the application.

 If you are shortlisted from the application stage, you will be asked to attend a panel interview in which you will present your business idea and answer questions on your proposal.
 We aim to notify all applicants whether they have been shortlisted within two weeks of the application window closing date.

 You will hear back from your interview within one week and the panel’s decision is final.

 If you're successful, you'll be issued a copy of the KCL endorsement letter from King's Visa Compliance department (valid for three months only), which will be part of your application for the Start-Up visa to the Home Office.